inferno986return/IT-technician-book/bookplan.md

 Quote: &quot;If I have seen further it is by standing on the shoulders of Giants.&quot;

 Quote: &quot;Rosa Klebb: Training is useful, but there is no substitute for experience&quot;

+Could have an xkcd comic such as this in the preface: https://xkcd.com/627/

 Can I use old e-mails as a basis for real problems?